 The Net Present Value (NPV) method calculates the dollar value of future cash flows which the project will produce during the particular period of time by taking into account different factors whereas the internal rate of return (IRR) refers to the percentage rate of return which is expected to be created by the project.

 Planning to make an investment decision?
 Confused about how to know its profitability?
 Well, there are two most important approaches which are used, and they are Net Present Value and Internal Rate of ReturnInternal Rate Of ReturnInternal rate of return (IRR) is the discount rate that sets the net present value of all future cash flow from a project to zero.
 It compares and selects the best project, wherein a project with an IRR over and above the minimum acceptable return (hurdle rate) is selected..

 Let assume that your organization has asked you to do an analysis – Whether the new project will be beneficial?

 In this scenario, you would first analyze the project cost and try to evaluate its cash inflows and outflows (Free cash flows).
-Next you will check in how many years the cost of project would be recovered and by what period of time the that project will start providing the benefits.
+Next, you will check in how many years the cost of the project would be recovered, and by what period of time that project will start providing the benefits.
 In order to measure the lucrativeness of the project or long term investmentTerm InvestmentLong Term Investments are financial instruments such as stocks, bonds, cash, or real estate assets that a company intends to hold for more than 365 days in order to maximize profits and are reported on the asset side of the balance sheet under the heading non-current assets. plans, there are capital budgeting tools used by many organizations and individuals to find out the profitability of the project.

 Advantages and Disadvantages of NPV

-- If you are investing in certain investments or projects if it produces positive NPV or NPV>0 then you can accept that project this will show the additional value to your wealth.
+- If you are investing in certain investments or projects, if it produces positive NPV or NPV>0, then you can accept that project.
+This will show the additional value to your wealth.